shujiecui/shujiecui.github.io/_pages/about.md

 ### News!
 - <sub>Our paper "Plug-and-Play Identity: Generative Pseudo-Identities for Privacy-Preserving Face Recognition" has been accepted by ACM MM 2026!
 Congratulations to Hui Zhang!
-- <sub>Our paper "HedgeSwap: Universal Hedged Atomic Swaps Against Griefing Attack" has been accepted by Esroics 2026!
+- <sub>Our paper "HedgeSwap: Universal Hedged Atomic Swaps Against Griefing Attack" has been accepted by Esorics 2026!
 Congratulations to Dongkun Hou again!
 - <sub>Our paper "Secure Division-free Decision Tree Training and Inference via Function Secret Sharing" has been accepted by TDSC 2026!
 Congratulations to Anxiao Song!
 - <sub>Our paper "Less is More: Geometric Unlearning for LLMs with Minimal Data Disclosure" has been accepted by ICML 2026!
 Congratulations to Chenchen Tan!
 - <sub>Our paper "GumSwap: Griefing-Free Universal Multi-Party Atomic Swaps" has been accepted by ICDCS 2026!
 Congratulations to Dongkun Hou!